SteveIves/HarmonyCoreDockerDemo/README.md

     ```
       ExportHttpCertificate
     ```
+    Running this script does several things:
+    * Creates a developer SSL certificate (if one does not already exist) and exports it to a file, protected by a password.
+    * Trusts the certificate on Windows (if not already trusted).
+    * Creates a directory to contain the certificate on your Linux system.
+    * Copies the certificate to that directory on the Linux system.

 7. Log in to your WSL2 Linux environment and verify there is a file caled Services.Host.pfx in the $HOME/.aspnet/https
     ```